sevenfifty777/DCS-foothold-Normandy/documentation/Foothold_Normandy_Player_Guide.md

 - Mobile launcher vehicles (v1_launcher, V1x10)
 - Usually 1 launchers per site
 - Destroy to stop rocket launches
+- **Not present in nomods version**

 #### 2. **Fuel Storage Tanks**
 - Static fuel tank ("toplivo-bak" model)
 - One per site
-- Destruction of fule tank will simulate destruction of launcher and Fire control with multiple explosions
+- Destruction of fuel tank will simulate destruction of launcher and Fire control with multiple explosions
 - **Required for site destruction bonus and disable the zone**

 ### Complete Destruction Process